29 Jun 2019 – 13 Oct 2019

 Quilty and Olley

-Also showing at GOMA at the same time is 'Margaret Olley: A Generous Life'.
+Also showing at GOMA at the same time is 'Margaret Olley: A Generous Life' which examines the legacy and influence of the much-loved artist who spent a formative part of her career in Brisbane.
 Quilty met legendary Australian painter Margaret Olley when she was a guest judge for the 2002 Brett Whiteley Travelling Art Scholarship, which he won.
 And, in 2011 Olley sat for a portrait by Quilty which won the Archibald Prize in 2011.
 You can see this portrait in the Olley exhibition (and below).

 Portrait of Margaret Olley and Ben Quilty, 2005 / Image courtesy: Steven Bacon, Fairfax syndication